Underscore: Programming conventions

 Python uses names that both start and end with double underscores (so called "dunder methods", as in double underscore) for magic members used for purposes such as operator overloading and reflection, and names starting but not ending with a double underscore to denote private member variables of classes which should be mangled in a manner which prevents them from colliding with members of derived classes unless the classes have the same name (__bar in class Foo will be mangled to _Foo__bar).
 By convention, members starting with a single underscore are considered private or protected, although this behavior only has inherent effect for modules, where import * statements by default import all names that do not start with an underscore, unless an export list is explicitly defined by the module.

 A variable named with just an underscore often has special meaning. $_ or _ is the previous command or result in many interactive shells, such as those of Python, Ruby, and Perl.
 In Perl, @_ is a special array variable that holds the arguments to a function.
 In Clojure, it indicates an argument whose value will be ignored.

+In Python, it is sometimes used as a dummy variable, when its value is not important but the syntax requires it.

+In C#, it is used for discards, placeholder variables that are required by syntax but remain unassigned and not processed.

 In some languages with pattern matching, such as Haskell and other ML-family languages, Rust, C#, Python, Prolog, and the Wolfram Language, the pattern _ matches any value, but does not perform binding, hence it can be reused multiple times in a single pattern and does not require declaration.